adrianovieira/container-scratch/README.md

 Learning Linux Containers from scratch

-May be better known as operating system elvel virtualization (oslv)
+May be better known as operating system level virtualization (oslv)

 ## Sample network namespace